soundproofing foam

 You bought your boat to enjoy time with family and friends.
 Is your boat a place of peace and relaxation, or has a noisy motor made it hard to hear the conversation?

 Distracting and annoying noises reduce the quality of a boating experience.
-A common complaint boat owners have is noise from the engine room disturbing people in the cabin or upper deck.
-Having to shout to be heard is not the ideal picture they had in mind when they were buying the boat.
+Boat owners commonly receive noise complaints due to noise from the engine room disturbing people in the cabin or upper deck.
+Shouting to be heard is not the perfect picture they had in mind when buying the boat.

-Even when the boat is still, the generator or air conditioning system can cause annoying noises.
-At night, the sounds of lapping water can be a bother for those trying to sleep.
-With Soundproof Cow marine soundproofing products, you can truly take advantage of all the peace and relaxation your boat has to offer.
+The generator or air conditioning system can cause annoying noises even when the boat is still.
+At night, the sounds of lapping water can bother those trying to sleep.
+With Soundproof Cow marine soundproofing products, you can take advantage of all the peace and relaxation your boat offers.

 Reasons to Consider Marine Soundproofing

-There are many different types of boats, from luxurious houseboats to cozy yachts.
-Although you might not be concerned about soundproofing an inflatable dinghy, soundproofing can make a big difference in your sailing experience on an engine-powered vessel.
+There are many different types of boats, from cozy houseboats to luxurious yachts.
+Although you might not be concerned about soundproofing a canoe, soundproofing can make a big difference in your maritime experience on an engine-powered vessel.

 Motorboats are loud.
-Boat owners face noisy engines, wind sounds and water hitting the hull all at once.
+Boat owners face noisy engines, wind sounds and water hitting the hull simultaneously.
 Any noise reduction can significantly improve your experience.
-The top reasons to soundproof your boat include:
+The top reasons to soundproof your boat include the following:

 • Reduce noise in the cabin so you and your guests can enjoy each other’s company and not be bothered by the distraction of noise coming from the engine